pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 ![Intersection of SQL and Python](./images/sql_df_python.png "Intersection of SQL and Python")

+# Data Platform Definitions

+## Data Warehouse

+**A Data Warehouse is a large and centralized repository of data that is designed to support business intelligence (BI) activities, such as reporting, analytics, and data mining.**

+The data in a Data Warehouse is typically extracted from multiple, heterogeneous sources, transformed to conform to a common schema, and loaded into the warehouse for analysis.

+Data Warehouses are designed to support the efficient storage, retrieval, and analysis of large volumes of data, typically over a period of several years.
+They are optimized for read-intensive workloads and support complex queries, reporting, and analytics.
+Data Warehouses are typically organized around subject areas, such as sales, inventory, or customer data, and may include multiple data marts or data cubes that provide a multidimensional view of the data.

+### The Kimball Data Warehouse Architecture

+The [Kimball Data Warehouse Architecture](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/), also known as the Dimensional Data Warehouse Architecture, is a popular approach to building data warehouses that was pioneered by Ralph Kimball in the 1990s.

+It is based on the principles of dimensional modeling and is designed to support the efficient retrieval and analysis of large volumes of data.

+The Kimball Data Warehouse Architecture is characterized by the following features:

+1. Dimensional modeling: This involves organizing data into dimensions and facts, where dimensions are descriptive attributes of the data, such as time, geography, and product, and facts are the numeric measurements that are being analyzed, such as sales, revenue, and profit.

+2. Star schema: This is a type of dimensional modeling that uses a central fact table surrounded by dimension tables, where each dimension table is linked to the fact table through a foreign key relationship.

+3. Data integration: This involves the process of extracting data from multiple source systems, transforming it to conform to a common data model, and loading it into the data warehouse.

+4. Data aggregation: This involves the process of summarizing data at different levels of granularity, such as by day, week, or month, to support different types of analysis.

+5. Business intelligence tools: These are tools used to analyze and report on the data in the data warehouse, such as OLAP (Online Analytical Processing) tools, reporting tools, and dashboards.

+The Kimball Data Warehouse Architecture is designed to support the efficient retrieval and analysis of large volumes of data, and to enable business users to easily explore and analyze the data using a variety of tools and techniques.
+It has become a widely adopted approach to building data warehouses and is used in a variety of industries and domains.

+## Data Lake

+A data lake is a large centralized repository that stores a vast amount of structured and unstructured data in its native format, without requiring pre-defined schema or organization.
+Unlike a traditional data warehouse, a data lake allows data to be ingested and stored as-is, making it easier to store and analyze large amounts of data, as well as allowing users to ask new questions and perform ad-hoc analyses without worrying about data modeling.
+Data lakes are used for big data analytics, machine learning, and other advanced analytics applications, but can also pose challenges such as data governance, data quality, and data security.

+Apache Hadoop was an early version of the Data Lake.
+Hadoop was popular in the first half of the 2010s before data lakes began moving to the cloud.

+## Data Lakehouse

+A data lakehouse combines the advantages of a data warehouse and a data lake, allowing for the storage of raw, unstructured data in its native format, while also including organizational structure and performance optimization capabilities.
+It enables organizations to efficiently store and manage large amounts of data while maintaining data quality and governance, and allows for the use of various data analytics tools and techniques to gain insights and drive business value.

+Key architecture components of the data lakehouse:

+1. Metadata Layers for Data Management
+2. SQL Performance
+3. Efficient support for machine learning

+**The data lakehouse architecture seeks to give the best of both worlds for the data warehouse user and the machine learning practictioner.**

 # Analytics Terms Definitions

 In the section below I give some quick definitions on common terms in the analytics space.